Adventrinity/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome Everyone!

-I'm glad you are here.
-I plan to talk about ...
+I am glad that I am learning how to use GitHub thoroughly, and I will be updating more content later. :-)